vjekoart/retrovizor/Readme.md

     * Visit stats: add a service/component (restructure FE into component), produce single publicly available JSON file with statistics per month, one endpoint to collect stats : maybe just an nginx configuration files?
     * CloseYourEyes
         * Create `retro-experiment-control` web component for experiment settings and control
-        * Loading state, for all views (not nice, raw)
+            * I stopped at returning changed values from component to parent
+            * Tests
+        * Loading state homepage: bright dot
+        * Loading state ClseYourEyes: text
         * Homepage: limit animation size to full HD, don't break someones PC
-        * Homepage/CloseYourEyes: handle error state (just log and keep a placeholder)
+        * Homepage/CloseYourEyes: handle error state (just log and keep a placeholder) (For homepage always show bright dot)
         * Code todos
         * Dot size: default 1px, but possible to increase so the animation is more pixelated and less-heavy?
     * Write tests for worker files